hannushchenkos/CW_tasks/script/tasks.md

 28. Verify boss or guest
 29. Traffic lights control
 30. Create the array with numbers from x till n, multiplied by 1 element
+31. Sort string by number in the word

 //===============================//